Career

 Accomplishment statement examples to help make your resume stand out

 No matter which industry you’ve set your professional sights on, writing a top-notch resume is essential.
 But it can be tricky.
-Considering that the average corporate job opening attracts 250 resumes and that nearly 80 percent of them don’t make the first cut, you’re probably seeking all the tips you can find on how to make your resume stand out.
+Considering that the average corporate job opening attracts 250 resumes and that of those candidates, only 4 to 6 of them will be called in for an interview, you’re probably seeking all the tips you can find on how to make your resume stand out.

 One tried-and-true method to capture the attention of hiring managers and recruiters when they glance at your resume for the first time is to include a number of accomplishment statements — also called descriptive statements or action statements.
 They allow you to highlight your achievements that are most relevant to the position you’re seeking.
 Listing such accomplishments on your resume alongside your typical job duties gives recruiters a good idea of what you could potentially bring to their organization.